tower-rs/tower/guides/building-a-middleware-from-scratch.md

             }
         }

-        // If neither future is done then we are still pending Poll::Pending
+        // If neither future is ready then we are still pending.
+        Poll::Pending
     }
 }